Liketodev3/study/readme.txt

     Bug-#051112 - Currency/Languages scroller is not available if User added 100 currencies/languages they are not displaying in the right manner on the website
     Bug-#051078 - The transaction limit should be set to 1 cr at the time when user adds money to the wallet.
     Bug-#050853 - User >> if teacher has mutiple langugae >> at user side select another language >> below radion button donot remain selected and able to do payment of Zero order.
+    Bug-#051034 - Find a Teacher and Teacher page > Add some space
 ==============================================================================================================================
 Release Number: TV-2.10.0.20210304
 Release Date: 2021-03-04